Nomkid/littlebiglogic/wiki/game-mechanics/frame-updates/README.md

 My current theory for how logic updates work is that there are distinct "phases" each frame.

-### Physics

-The first phase is physics.
-Objects move and logic components that physically affect objects like movers and destroyers take effect.

 ### Tags

-The second phase is tags.
+The first phase is tags.
 Tags update their signal values to whatever values are being sent into their inputs.
 Tag sensors update their output values according to the values of the tags around them.

 Tags and tag sensors can update together in a frame in any order, depending on how they were placed/created.
 So with the right placement order you can have a series of tags and tag sensors that propagate a value in a single frame.
 Example: